Ajwaldsouza/Pro-CAM/README.md

 the image is saved.
 The app provides a live preview of the camera feed, making it easy to frame and capture high-resolution photos.

+This program was developed to sample top-down canopy images of plants.

 ## **Features**

 -   **Live preview**: See the camera feed in real-time before capturing.